 Everything You Need to Know About El Dia de Los Muertos in Murphys, CA

-El Dia de Los Muertos in Murphys, CA, is one of the most compelling annual events that comes to our town.
-Though it translates from Spanish into “The Day of the Dead,” this extravaganza is not a melancholy mourning but rather a lively celebration of the lives of the deceased.
+El Dia de Los Muertos in Murphys, CA, is one of the most compelling annual events that come to our town.
+Though it translates from Spanish into “The Day of the Dead,” this extravaganza is not a melancholy mourning, but rather a lively celebration of the lives of the deceased.

 The Origin Story